-4.3.13.Tempo Contro
+4.2.12.Tempo Contro

-The tempo controls (bottom left) allow the user to select a tempo and beat unit for any tempo-related presets.
+The tempo controls (bottom left) allow the user to select a tempo for any tempo-related presets.
 Tempo may be typed into the text field or may be tapped in by tapping twice on the button.
-The beat unit is normally a quarter note (4), but another value may be chosen.
 The user may choose to derive tempo from the session by making a choice on the preference page.
 In that case, these controls will not appear.
 The first click on the tap button will illuminate the button to show that it's armed.
 If the second tap does not come in a reasonable time, the button will disarm itself and turn off.